 - Three recommendations from professional sources who can address candidate's potential for success in education.
 Graduate Program Recommendation Form

 - Prerequisites: Complete EDU 302 and choose one of the following: EDU300, EDU341/541, or ETC305/505, for a total of 6 pre-requisite units.

 - Write a statement that includes your reasons for choosing teaching as a profession, your reasons for choosing to study at California Baptist University and why you are personally suited for teaching.

 - Acceptance for admission by the director of the graduate program in education.

 A student who is admitted to the University is not automatically admitted to the Teacher Education Program.
-In order to qualify for admission to the program, each candidate must meet the following requirements:
+In addition to the above requirements, each candidate must complete the following:

 - Take the state-administered California Basic Education Skills Test (CBEST).